JonKing93/pfdf/docs/resources/installation.rst

 Virtual Environment
 +++++++++++++++++++
 We **strongly recommend** installing pfdf in a clean virtual environment.
 This is because other geospatial software can sometimes interfere with pfdf's backend.
 There are many tools for managing virtual environments including `miniforge`_, `conda`_, `venv`_, and `virtualenv`_.
-If you are not familiar with virtual environments, then we suggest trying out `miniforge`_.
+If you are not familiar with virtual environments, then `miniforge`_ may be a good starting point.

 For example, after installing miniforge, you can create a new python environment using::